Graphegon/Graphony/README.md

 ```
 ![G_friend_2.png](docs/imgs/G_friend_2.png)

-Now there are two edges in the `friend` relation, one from bob to
+Now there are two edges in the `friend` property, one from bob to
 alice and the other from alice to jane.

 ```python3